woges/UDACITY-self-driving-car/term1_project5_vehicle_detection/README.md

 #### Choose HOG parameters.

-HOG stands for *Histogram of Oriented Gradients* and refer to a powerful descriptor that has met with a wide success in the computer vision community, since its introduction in 2005 with the main purpose of people detection.
+HOG stands for *Histogram of Oriented Gradients* and refers to a powerful descriptor that has met with a wide success in the computer vision community, since its introduction in 2005 with the main purpose of people detection.

 <p align="center">
   <img src="./out_images/002_HOG-channels_car.JPG" alt="hog" width="960">